Table of contents:

 - The essential criteria for sewing leather

-Sewing leather neatly, without skipped stitches or poorly adjusted tension, requires a few key technical characteristics:
+Sewing leather neatly, without skipped stitches or poorly adjusted tension, requires some key technical characteristics:

 - A rigid metal structure